pardoman/TwitchTvChat/README.md

 TwitchTvChat
 ============

-A 2d canvas overlay that display chat text scrolling horizontally from right to left.
+A 2d canvas overlay that displays chat text scrolling horizontally from right to left.
+I've heard them being called Bullet text or Marquee text.

 ![how it looks mouseout](/docs/example_mouseout.jpg?raw=true)